gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

         ```

 ???
-"Available caluses for loop"
+"Available clauses for loop"

     === "C/C++ and FORTRAN"
         ```c